zac083/Game-Changer-Information/Rules & Information.md

 - NA Game will happen every Saturday at 00:00 UTC (8:00 PM Eastern Time)
 - EU Game will happen every Sunday at 17:00 UTC* (01:00 PM Eastern).
 The Asterisks represents that it may not occur depending on if I have a 5k race day during this time period.

 When a player wins a game and/or gets top kills, they get to choose one of these options for the next game.
+You have until Wednesday at 23:00 UTC time to submit any changes whether through my discord messages or when the game finishes.

 - Add Scenarios (Choose up to three scenarios from /scen list)
 - Change Teamsize